 If you get a flat tire while driving, gradually decrease your speed.
 Hold the steering wheel firmly and slowly move to a safe place on the side of the road.
-The pressure of the spare wheel (not supplied with vehicle) should be checked regularly (at least after every tenth time at the filling station).
+The pressure of the spare wheel (sold separately) should be checked regularly (at least after every tenth time at the filling station).

-The vehicle tool kit and the jack are located in a hatch under the front passenger foot well.
+The vehicle tool kit is located in a hatch under the front passenger foot well.

-The jack is designed exclusively for jacking up the vehicle at the jack take-up brackets built into either side of the vehicle.
-To help avoid personal injury, use the jack only to lift the vehicle during a wheel change.
-Never get beneath the vehicle while it is supported by the jack.
+Use a jack (sold separately) designed exclusively for jacking up the vehicle at the jack take-up brackets built into either side of the vehicle.
+To help avoid personal injury, use a jack only to lift the vehicle during a wheel change.
+Never get beneath the vehicle while it is supported by a jack.